deciduously/markov/post.md

 This is pretty reasonable behavior as syntactic sugar goes.
 It only works inside a function that returns a `Result<T, E>`, though, which justifies all this hullabaloo.
 You can't use `?` in `main()`, for instance.

-Now that our file is open, we use a [`BufReader`](https://doc.rust-lang.org/std/io/struct.BufReader.html) to read the contents into a heap-allocated `String` called `contents`.
-This is going to be the only memory on the heap we'll allocate for it - everything else will just reference this `String`.
-Note that the `BufReader` itself must be mutable as well as our target string.
-From the docs: "A BufReader performs large, infrequent reads on the underlying Read and maintains an in-memory buffer of the results."

 The `read_to_string()` method from the [`Read`](https://doc.rust-lang.org/std/io/trait.Read.html) trait also uses `?` to catch any errors that may happen.
 If everything has succeeded, our source text is sitting snugly inside this massive string, so we can wrap it in an `Ok()` and get going.

+As an aside, I often reach for [`BufReader`](https://doc.rust-lang.org/std/io/struct.BufReader.html) by instinct.
+This is a use case in which it won't help us, and actually might slow us down.
+We're just reading this very large file in once to a single `String`, so we'd rather avoid the extra allocations doing a buffered read would add.

 Go ahead and pop it in `run()`:

 ```rust
 fn run(input: PathBuf, length: u32) -> Result<(), Box<dyn Error>> {